j-bd/yolo_v3/README.md

 I used data made available by "Radiological Society of North America" on Kaggle.
 The challenge name is ["RSNA Pneumonia Detection Challenge"](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).

-The second version of data is organised as :
+The second version of data is organised as:
 * A train folder with about 26 684 images,
 * A test folder with about 3 000 images,
 * A csv file named "stage_2_train_labels.csv" with the bounding boxes of all train images,